When you first heard the words “3D printing” did you imagine a super futuristic technology, like in the movies but, when was it really invented?

 In 1988, Carl Deckard at the University of Texas filed the patent for Selective Laser Sintering (SLS) technology.
 This system fused powders, instead of liquid, using a laser.

 Fused Deposition Modeling (FDM) was also patented around the same time by Scott Crump.
-FDM, also called Fused Filament Fabrication, differs from SLS and SLA in that rather than using light, filament is directly extruded from a heated nozzle.
+FDM, also called Fused Filament Fabrication, differs from SLS and SLA in that rather than using light, the filament is directly extruded from a heated nozzle.
 FFF technology has gone on to become the most common form of 3D printing we see today.

 These three technologies are not the only types of 3D printing methods that exist.
 But, they are the three that serve as the building blocks that would lay the groundwork for the technology to grow and for the industry to be disrupted.